daniel156161/pfsense-backup/README.md

 - `PFSENSE_BACK_UP_RRD_DATA`.
 Optional.
 Should be either 1 or 0.
 This parameters is not validated.
 Include RRD data in the backup?
 1=yes, 0=no. Default=1.
 - `PFSENSE_BACKUP_DESTINATION_DIR`.
 Optional.
 What is the destination directory to back up to.
 This directory must exist and be writable.
 Default=/data
 - `TZ`.
 Optional.
 Timezone settings
 - `keepfiles` .
 Optional.
-How many Files to be keep
+How many Files do you like to keep (Testing)

 ## Help!
 - Is the username correct?